microsoft/vscode-spring-initializr/TestPlan.md

 4. Change values of entry `spring.initializr.defaultPackaging` to `"WAR"`.
 5. Verify:
     1. It skips the step to select packaging type, and directly uses the value you set.

+## Ways of opening generated projects.
+### No workspace folder in current windows
+1. Open VS Code without any workspace folder.
+2. Generate a Maven/Gradle project.
+3. When it's completed, verify:
+    1. It pops up a dialog with button `Open`.
+    2. Click `Open`, it opens the project in current window.

+### Has worksapce folder in current window.
+1. Open VS Code, and open a folder.
+2. Generate a Maven/Gradle project.
+3. When it's completed, verify:
+    1. It pops up a dialog with buttons `Open`, `Add to Workspace`.
+    2. Click `Open`, it opens the project in a new window.
+    3. Click `Add to Workspace`, it opens the project as a workspace folder in current window.

 # Edit Starters for Spring Boot Maven projects.
 1. Generate a maven project as above, select some dependencies.